Parkinson's Disease Classification Using Contrastive Graph Cross-View Learning with Multimodal Fusion of SPECT Images and Clinical Features: Acknowledgment:

 \section{Acknowledgment:}

 We are grateful to the Department of Nuclear Medicine at Kaohsiung Chang Gung Memorial Hospital for providing us with comprehensive data and data labeling support.
-This research is partially supported by National Institutes of Health under grant number R21EB033455 and research grant from New Jersey Health Foundation under grant number PC 40-23.
+Research reported in this publication was partially supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health under Award Number R21EB033455 and research grant from New Jersey Health Foundation under grant number PC 40-23.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health nor the New Jersey Health Foundation.